shannonhochkins/ha-component-kit/README.md

 There's extensive [documentation](https://shannonhochkins.github.io/ha-component-kit) which should give you all the information you need to get started!

-### NEWS!

-I'm working on a home assistant addon to create dashboards with these components, also making it easier to introduce custom components from the public and making it easier to apply style changes
+### WIP - Next Release

+- useLogs() - a hook to return logs for an entity
+- Extended modal popups for every entity on all cards, this will include attributes, a link to edit the entity, logs and history
+  a.
+In addition to the modal popup changes, i'll be adding sub controls for Switches, Curtains and more

 [Home Assistant Addon](https://github.com/shannonhochkins/hakit) - 🌟 it if you're interested